scottpeterman/coolpyterm/README.md

 # CoolPyTerm

 A hardware-accelerated SSH terminal emulator with authentic retro CRT effects, built with PyQt6 and OpenGL.
+Inspired by the Cool Retro Terminal project.

 ![CoolPyTerm Screenshot](screenshots/angband.png)